Welding

 Welding Certification Testing

 Those interested in gaining their AWS (American Welding Society) certification can complete their testing at Mohave College.
 The College is one of the few facilities in Arizona to receive the national accreditation necessary in order to certify welders in particular skill areas.
 You don’t have to be a Mohave College student to complete the testing.
-Testing is open to anyone who is interested.
-For additional information visit the Weld Testing and Training page, and for questions regarding testing, please contact Weld Testing Director Jim Hill at JHill@mohave.edu509.250.3808.
+Testing is open to anyone interested.
+For additional information, visit the Weld Testing and Training page, and for questions regarding testing, please contact Weld Testing Director Jim Hill at JHill@mohave.edu509.250.3808.

 Visit Weld Testing & Training